codefellows-portland-javascript-401d4/makeup-lab/README.md

   ])
   .then(/*...*/)
   ```
  * Return a particular restaurant.
-Includes all fields for that restuarant, plus a ratings array that
+Includes all fields for that restuarant, populate the neighborhoodId with the name of the
- contains all fields for all rating records that belong to the restaurant.
-The ratings records should
- populate the userName from the userId
+ neighborhood, plus add a ratings fields that is an array that contains all fields for all rating records that belong to the restaurant.
+The ratings records should populate the userName from the userId

  ### Testing